lacerbi/athanor-website/PROJECT.md

 1.  **Dynamic File Explorer**

     - Displays a tree of the chosen project directory.
-    - Tracks file line counts (for text files) and uses `.athignore` rules to hide excluded paths.
+    - Tracks file line counts (for text files) and uses ignore rules to hide excluded paths.
     - Allows multi-select of files and folders; selecting a folder auto-selects its descendants unless hidden.
     - Automatically updates when files are added or removed on disk (Chokidar watchers).

 2.  **Ignore Rules Management**

-    - `.athignore` is the primary ignore file used within Athanor.
+    - By default, Athanor automatically processes rules from the project's `.gitignore` file.
+This behavior can be toggled in the project settings.
-    - Rules can be seeded from `.gitignore` during initial setup, ensuring minimal duplication.
+    - The `.athignore` file is used for Athanor-specific ignore rules or for overriding `.gitignore` rules (e.g., re-including a file with an exception rule like `!path/to/file`).
     - The main process (via `ignoreRulesManager.ts`) uses the `ignore` library to handle advanced wildcard matching, including an 'ignore all by name' option available via the file explorer's context menu.

 3.  **Task & Prompt Management**